elastos/Elastos.Developer.Website/content/faq/faq_blockchain.md

 It is not possible.
 All those so called DApp platforms therefore rely on off chain solutions which is just a fancy word for the internet.
 Everything that doesn‘t run directly on the blockchain is not secure and not decentralized.
 That is where Elastos is different.
 {{% /faqentry %}}

+{{% faqentry question="Does Elastos run on the Blockchain?" %}}
+No, the operating system (a virtual machine) does not run on the blockchain because if it did, the blockchain and the network would quickly become overloaded and very slow.
+The blockchain will be used to verify identities and link the ownership of data to each identity.
+Ela will serve as a currency in the Elastos ecosystem.
+{{% /faqentry %}}

 {{% faqentry question="On which blockchain is ELA built?" %}}
 ELA has its own blockchain.
 Its mainnet is live since December 2017.
 {{% /faqentry %}}